VWS-Python/vws-python/CONTRIBUTING.md

 The documentation page [How To Perform an Image Recognition Query](https://library.vuforia.com/articles/Solution/How-To-Perform-an-Image-Recognition-Query) states that the `Content-Type` header must be set to `multipart/form-data`.
 However, it must be set to `multipart/form-data; boundary=<BOUNDARY>` where `<BOUNDARY>` is the boundary used when encoding the form data.

+The documentation page [How To Perform an Image Recognition Query](https://library.vuforia.com/articles/Solution/How-To-Perform-an-Image-Recognition-Query) states that `Content-Type` with be the only response header.
+This is not the case.

 ## Performing a release

 There is currently no release process.